cggh/panoptes/documentation/importsettings/datatable_properties.rst

 CategoryColors
   *Block.* Specifies display colours for the categorical states of this property.
-  Each token in the block links a possible value of the property to a color (for example: ``Accepted: rgb(0,192,0)``).
+  Each key in the block links a possible value of the property to a color (example: ``Accepted: rgb(0,192,0)``).
-  The special value ``_other_`` can be used to specify a color for all other property values that are not listed.
+  The special value ``_other_`` can be used to specify a color for all other property values that are not listed explicitly.

 MaxColumnWidth
-  *Value.* Specifies the maximum pixel width used for the column representing this property in a table.
+  *Value.* Specifies the maximum width (in pixels) used for the column representing this property in a table view.
   Longer text will be abbreviated with ellipsis.

 BarWidth
   *Value*.
 Draws a bar in the background of the table, indicating the value.
-This requires *MinVal* & *MaxVal* to be defined.
+  Only applicable to *Value* data types, and requires *MinVal* & *MaxVal* to be defined.

 MinVal
-  *Value.* For Value types, specifies the minimum value that can be reached.
+  *Value.* For *Value* types, specifies the minimum value that can be reached.

 MaxVal
-  *Value.* For Value types, specifies the maximum value that can be reached.
+  *Value.* For *Value* types, specifies the maximum value that can be reached.

 DecimDigits
-  *Value.* For Value types, specifies the number of decmimal digits that should be used to display the value
+  *Value.* For *Value* types, specifies the number of decimal digits used to display the value.

 Index
-  *Boolean.* If set, instructs Panoptes to create a database index for this property.
+  *Boolean.* If set, instructs Panoptes to create an index for this property in the relational database.
-  For large datasets, this massively speeds up queries based on this property.
+  For large datasets, this massively speeds up queries and sort commands based on this property.

 Search
   *Text.* Indicates that this field can be used for text search in the find data item wizard.
-  Possible values: ``StartPattern``, ``Pattern``, ``Match``.
+  Possible values:
+    - ``Match``: only exact matched are searched for.
+    - ``StartPattern``: searches all text that starts with the string typed by the user.
+    - ``Pattern``: searches all text that contains the string typed by the user.

 Relation
-  *Block.* Defines a many-to-one foreign relation to a parent datatable.
+  *Block.* Defines a many-to-one foreign relation to a parent data table.
-  The parent table should contain a property with the same name as the key property in the child table.
+  The parent table should contain a property with the same name as the primary key property in the child table.
-  The block can contain the following tags:
+  The block can contain the following keys:

     TableId
-      *Datatable ID (required).* Datatable id of the relation parent table ForwardName
+      *Datatable ID (required).* Data table ID of the relation parent table.
+    ForwardName
-      *Text (required).* Display name of the relation from child to parent ReverseName
+      *Text (required).* Display name of the relation from child to parent.
+    ReverseName
-      *Text (required).* Display name of the relation from parent to child
+      *Text (required).* Display name of the relation from parent to child.

 ReadData
   *Boolean.* If set to false, this property will not be imported from the TAB-delimited source file. (*NOTE: under construction*).